jgmalcolm/jgmalcolm.github.io/_drafts/clerkships.md

 ## Every rotation

-Equipment: multiple pens (be prepared to give them away), pen light, note cards, stethoscope, [scutsheets](http://www.medfools.com/downloads.php).
+Equipment: several pens (be prepared to give them away), pen light, note cards, stethoscope, [scutsheets](http://www.medfools.com/downloads.php).

 Surgery likely doesn't need your stethoscope.
-Psych probably doesn't need anything beyond pens; leave your tie and white coat at home.
+Psych probably doesn't need anything beyond pens; leave your tie and white coat at home so a patient doesn't strangle you or get intimidated.
+An ophthalmoscope is handy on consult services where you're unlikely to have tools handy.

 ## Neurology

-**Pregame.** Grab copies of [Neurology Clinical Cases][] and [Neurology Pre-Test][].
-Specific equipment for the physical exam: reflex hammer, safety pins, pen light.
-Optional equipment: ophthalmoscope, tuning fork.
+**Pregame.** Specific equipment for the physical exam:  reflex hammer, tuning fork, safety pins, ophthalmoscope.
 Practice your complete neuro exam multiple times.
+Review anti-epileptic drugs for seizure control and pain management, calcium channel blockers for treating vasospasm, beta blockers for lowing blood pressure, and anesthetics.

+**Shelf.** About 200 questions in UWorld and 500 in [Neurology Pre-Test][].
+I've heard [Neurology Clinical Cases][] is good but I had my hands full with UWorld and Pre-Test.